Madhu Priya

-Peddinti Madhu Priya is an Indian Telugu playback singer.
-She became popular on Telugu television with her folk song Adapillanamma Nenu Adapilanani.
-She was one of the participants of the Telugu reality TV show Bigg Boss Telugu (season 1) and she was evicted on Day 13.
+Peddinti Madhu Priya is an Indian singer who works in Telugu cinema.
+She became popular on Telugu television with her folk song "Adapillanamma Nenu Adapilanani".
+She was one of the participants of the Telugu reality TV show Bigg Boss and she was evicted on Day 13.

 Career

-Madhu Priya made her Tollywood debut with her singing for the film Daggaraga Dooranga.
+Madhu Priya made her Telugu film debut with her singing for the film Daggaraga Dooranga.
 For the song "Vachinde" from the movie Fidaa, she won the Filmfare Award for Best Play Back Singer Female.
 She participated in the Star Maa reality series Bigg Boss Telugu and was evicted on Day 13.